 - Provide opportunities for students to study and engage with the local community in which they find themselves and the wider world around them. - Encourage students to understand the laws, system of government and customs of the country in which they live as well as to accept the responsibilities expected of them and to take advantage of the freedoms available to them. - Teach children about the importance of a healthy lifestyle whilst providing them with opportunities to develop their personal health and fitness, both physical and mental, within the framework of a safe, disciplined, challenging, encouraging and, above all, happy environment. - Teach children about diverse spiritual, religious and moral codes and provide a sympathetic forum in which they can explore, discuss and develop their own values. - Provide progressive sex education to children appropriate to their age, physical and mental maturity guiding them through distinct stages of understanding and awareness of biological and emotional human development, to the responsibilities and choices of early adulthood.
-All sex education should be taught alongside a consideration and understanding of secure and loving relationships. - Provide extensive advice and guidance with regard to higher education and careers as well as teaching students about personal financial management and responsibilities.
+All sex education should be taught alongside a consideration and understanding of secure and loving relationships.

+Provide extensive advice and guidance with regard to higher education and careers as well as teaching students about personal financial management and responsibilities.

 Our PSHCE programme is delivered fortnightly throughout the year in one-hour sessions, as well as in Tutor time sessions throughout the year, as required.
+It is taught by a specialist department and is a timetabled lesson for Years Seven to Eleven.
+Sixth Form PSHCE is delivered by tutors and supported by PSHCE and Senior staff.